Mifflin Street Block Party: 21st century

 In 2012, Montee Ball, a Heisman Award candidate was cited for trespassing.
 Patrick Kane, a star forward for the Chicago Blackhawks, reportedly choked a woman at a house party and made anti-Semitic slurs.
 Photos surfaced of him drinking heavily, yelling at police officers, and passed out at a local bar.
 The party coincided with Cinco de Mayo celebrations throughout the country.
 This resulted in the event drawing the condemnation of UW-Madison Dean of Students Lori Berquam.

 After months of speculation regarding the annual block party, the City of Madison released a statement officially cancelling the block party effective April 12, 2013, and warned of severe punishments for violators.
 The release also indicated that a student-created music festival was to be held the same day.
 However, three days after the apparent cancellation of the party, the City of Madison announced that it had not in fact cancelled the annual gathering, blaming the confusion on poor wording of the previously released statement.

+Soglin had favored shutting the event down.
+Since he had attended the first one, this drew accusations of hypocrisy.
+At the 2012 event some attendees sold T-shirts mocking him, using the image of his face from the city's website with "Sorry for Partying" next to it.
+The photographer sued the T-shirt makers and their printer for copyright infringement since they had not sought permission to use the photo and he promised his subjects he would never let their photos be used negatively against them.
+At trial it was ruled to be fair use; the verdict was upheld on appeal by the United States Court of Appeals for the Seventh Circuit in 2014.

 In 2018, the party was reportedly calmer and more orderly.
 There were anywhere from 15,000 to 18,000 attendees, more than 2016 and 2017 combined.

 In 2020, the party was cancelled due to the COVID-19 pandemic.
 Police were seen patrolling the streets throughout the day.
 Houses that were playing music that was audible from the street were given a police warning to turn it off or else they would be in violation of a new city ordinance.
 The street was historically quiet for the day.

 On April 25, 2021, thousands of students gathered for the block party despite the city's ongoing COVID-19 protocols.
 Despite the controversy, Madison police reported that only four people were ticketed during the event.
 However, a group of students vandalized a university staff member's vehicle.